 This was a joint initiative between NERC, the Medical Research Council (MRC), the Department of Health (DH), the Economic & Social Research Council (ESRC) and Defra.
 The initiative was launched under the umbrella of the Living With Environmental Change (LWEC) partnership and was designed to contribute to the partnership's strategic objective on protecting human, plant and animal health from diseases, pests and environmental hazards

 Background & objectives

 Increasing population growth and urbanisation is leading to augmented pressures on ecosystems services and human health, including adverse health effects of contaminated water, land, food or air.
 This is caused by a variety of pollutants such as endocrine disruptors, drugs, pesticides, or particulates, often combined with other environmental and dietary stressors such as increased temperature and a diet low in anti-oxidants.
-For example, air pollution is estimated to reduce the life expectancy of every person in the UK by an average of 7-8 months, with estimated equivalent health costs of up to £20 billion each year.

 Reports & key findings